flex-development/kronk/README.md

 #### Properties

 - `choices?` ([`List<string>`](#list), optional)
-  — list of option choices
+  — the list of allowed choices
 - `default?` ([`DefaultInfo`](#defaultinfo), optional)
-  — default value configuration
+  — the default value configuration
-  > 👉 **note**: the option-argument `parser` will not be called.
+  > 👉 **note**: the argument `parser` is called **if the default value is a string**.
 - `parser?` ([`ParseArg<any, string> | ParseArg<any, string[]>`](#parseargt), optional)
-  — handler used to parse arguments. the handler receives two parameters, the raw, unparsed argument (or *arguments* for variadic candidates), and the default value for the argument. it should return the new value for the argument
+  — the handler used to parse arguments. the handler receives two parameters, the raw, unparsed argument, and the previous value for the argument. it should return the new value for the argument

 ### `ParseableMetadata`